taylorlapeyre/experiments/README.md

 ### Experiments!

 One day I relaized I had too many repositories, so I made this.
-All of these experiments or webstes are retired.
+All of these experiments or websites are nolonger in active development.